MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

    >[!NOTE]
    >Power BI capacities are transitioning to Fabric.
 For more information, see [Power BI Premium transition to Microsoft Fabric](/power-bi/enterprise/service-premium-faq#power-bi-premium-transition-to-microsoft-fabric).

 * **Power BI Embedded** - A capacity that was bought as part of a Power BI Embedded subscription.
-These capacities use EM SKUs.
+These capacities use A SKUs.

 * **Trial** - A [Microsoft Fabric trial](../get-started/fabric-trial.md) capacity.
 These capacities use Trial SKUs.